Feel

 - irritability

-With generalised anxiety disorder you may feel very worried about a range of everyday things.
-And there may not be one obvious logical cause for your anxiety.
+With generalised anxiety disorder, an individual may feel very worried about a range of everyday things.
+And there may not be one obvious logical cause for their anxiety.

-There are quite a few physical symptoms that appear in both generalised anxiety disorder and depression.
-For example:
+Physical symptoms that appear in both generalised anxiety disorder and depression are:

 - weight changes, often caused by changes in appetite